 The more buy-ins you're consistently dropping in a session, the more of an aggressive or gambling type of game you're playing.

-This style can be just as profitable, if not more so, as a very conservative tight approach, but it can only remain so in the long term with a roll of the right size.
+This style can be just as profitable, if not more so, than a very conservative, tight approach but it can only remain so in the long term with a roll of the right size.

 This same concept applies to online: if you're going 1-4 buy-ins deep on the majority of your tables, your roll has to reflect that.